Suspects arrested in Seattle-area robbery ring targeting the elderly

 Bellevue Police bodycam video of Simona Paun's arrest on April 7.
 (Bellevue Police Department)

-Miclescu, however, bailed out after the Bellevue arrest, was re-arrested Friday for second-degree robbery in Lynnwood.
+Miclescu bailed out of jail after the Federal Way arrest, but was re-arrested Friday for second-degree robbery in Lynnwood.

 Lynnwood Robbery